How to write tutorials that attract new players

 • Use analytics to identify drop-off points and refresh or expand content accordingly.

-• Repurpose high-performing tutorials into alternate formats (video, short-form clips, infographics).
+• Repurpose high-performing tutorials into alternate formats such as video, short-form clips, and infographics.

 • Implement structured data and on-page SEO best practices to improve discoverability.